Your essential sewing machine thread guide

 In this guide, we'll show you how to pick the best thread for your sewing machine and latest project.

-There are so many different varieties of sewing machine thread available that it can be tricky to choose the right one to use.
+There are so many varieties of sewing machine thread available that it can be tricky to choose the right one.
 It’s not just about finding a colour to match your fabric – you’ll need to consider other things, too, like the fabric’s thickness or stretch.

-It’s worth taking the time to pick out the right thread, because it’ll really make a difference to the stitching experience and your finished project.
+It’s worth taking the time to pick out the right thread.
+It’ll really make a difference to the stitching experience and your finished project.

 On the lookout for a new sewing machine?
 Read our complete guide to the best sewing machines.